 Furthermore, we or any future licensor may in the future be subject to claims by former or current employees, consultants or other third parties asserting an ownership right or inventorship in our owned, or any future licensed, patents or patent applications.
 For example, our Founder and Chief Scientist is employed by Stanford University and a member of the Stanford Cancer Institute.
 Stanford University and the Stanford Cancer Institute may assert an ownership right in any of our owned patents or patent applications.
 We may have other consultants that are or have been employed by third parties, which may assert an ownership right in any of our owned patents or patent applications.
 In addition, we are aware that we might not be able to obtain ownership of or seek a license to any intellectual property developed during a research collaboration with a third party.
-An adverse determination in any such proceeding may result in loss of exclusivity or freedom to operate or in patent claims being narrowed, invalidated or held unenforceable, in whole or in patent protection covering our technology and products.
+An adverse determination in any such proceeding may result in loss of exclusivity or freedom to operate or in patent claims being narrowed, invalidated or held unenforceable, in whole or in part, which could limit our ability to stop others from using or commercializing similar technology, without payment to us, or could limit the duration of the patent protection covering our technology and products.
 Such challenges may also result in our inability to develop, manufacture or commercialize our products without infringing third-party patent rights.
 Any of the foregoing could harm our business, financial condition, results of operations and prospects.